JJCraig/Hold-em-Odd-Calculator/README.md

 The first draft of the program will be a system input and output of what is possible to achieve given your hand.

-This code is to be writen in Java.
+This code is to be writen in Python to learn a new coding language.